mozilla/addon-sdk/doc/module-source/sdk/context-menu.md

 determine whether your item should be shown.

 You can both specify declarative contexts and listen for contexts in a content script.
-In that case, the declarative contexts are evaluated first.
-If they are not current, then your context listener is never called.
+In that case, the declarative contexts are evaluated first, and your item is shown only when all declarative contexts are current and your context listener returns true.

+If any declarative contexts are not current, then your context listener is never called.
 This example takes advantage of that fact.
 The listener can be assured that `node` will always be an image:

     var cm = require("sdk/context-menu");
     cm.Item({